-Q. How long does a personal injury case take to get to court?
+Q. How long does a personal injury case take to settle?

-A. A personal injury accident case in New York typically takes anywhere from 4 months to as much as 5 years!
-The quickest we ever settled a case is 7 weeks (for the entire insurance policy) but this is not common.
-See, below, why a personal injury case takes so long.
+A. A personal injury accident case in New York typically takes anywhere from 4 months to as much as 5 years to settle!
+The quickest we ever settled a personal injury case was 7 weeks, for the entire insurance policy.
+Our client was hospitalized with a leg fracture and we were able to get the hospital records quickly.

 - 2 Investigating the Accident